 On 7 September 2022, the delegations of four judicial networks: the ENCJ, the Network of Presidents of the Supreme Courts of the EU, the European Judges Association and the Network of Councils of State of the EU met the Commissioner for Justice, Mr Didier Reynders.
 The delegation also met with the Vice-President of the European Parliament, Katarina Barley and other members of the European Parliament from a various political groups.

-At the first ever organized ENCJ market in Lisbon on 1 June 2018, nine Members and Observers of the ENCJ presented their best idea which has been succesful and has led to positive change.
+At the ENCJ General Assembly in Athens on 3 June 2022, five Members and Observers presented their best idea which has been successful and has led to positive change.

 The ENCJ General Assembly united in Athens adopted a declaration on judicial solidarity in times of crisis.
 The declaration sets out what judicial solidarity entails and which actions could be taken to support any judiciary under attack.

 During its meeting in Athens on 1 June the ENCJ General Assembly decided to renew the mandate of Filippo Donati as President till 30 November 2022.
 The General Assembly also elected Dalia Vasarienė to succeed Filippo Donati as of 1 December 2022. (mandate December 2022- June 2024).
 Filippo Donati is a non-judicial member of the Consiglio Superiore della Magistratura of Italy.
 Dalia Vasarienė is a judicial member of the Judicial Council of Lithuania elected by her peers.